When it comes to getting a secure, well-paying job, it’s not always necessary to get a college degree first.

 7. Computer Support Specialist

-The role of a computer support specialist can vary widely, which means the educational requirements may, also.
+The role of a computer support specialist can vary widely, which means the educational requirements may also vary.
 Some jobs in this field may require a bachelor’s degree, but others may only require an associate degree or a certificate.
-The median annual pay for a computer support specialist is $54,760, and the field is growing faster than average.
+The median annual pay for a computer support specialist is $57,910, and the field is growing as fast as average.

+Phlebotomists draw blood and may work in hospitals, labs, or doctors’ offices.
 Professional certification, which can be gained after completing a phlebotomy training program, is the credential generally preferred by employers.
-This job has a median annual pay of $35,510 and it’s growing much faster than average.
+This job has a median annual pay of $37,380 and it’s growing much faster than average.